-2020 was a struggle for a lot of people, there’s no question about that.
+The time since 2020 has been a struggle for a lot of people; there’s no question about that.
 The pandemic, the election, and many other events all placed a tremendous burden on our mental and physical health.

 What started as a few turbulent weeks away from work and school has turned into a year of isolation at home.
 Some have been calling the experience “living at work.”
 Our only diversions have been Zooms with people yelling in the other room, short masked walks, and playing games with friends online to try and feel connected.

 After so many months, it was easy to become desensitized and tired, just looking for some end in sight.
 Many of us used the new year — 2021 — as an anchor to keep us going.
 The end of 2020 signaled a new start and the potential to “go back to normal”.
-But even a couple months into the new year, our hopes have been dashed — or at least postponed.
+But even over halfway into 2021, our hopes have been dashed — or at least postponed.

 As our patience wears thin, we begin to ask more seriously: “When will everything really go back to normal?”

 The real answer is that no one knows for sure, and that answer in itself causes frustration.
 With so much emphasis placed on the year 2020 itself, it was easy to imagine that once the year ended, so would the problems.
-However, the disappointing reality is that issues like the pandemic don’t just disappear once it strikes midnight on New Year’s.
+However, the disappointing reality is that the pandemic seems here to stay – the Delta variant rages on, and even more new variants threaten to emerge.